|

 - "We should regulate based on science, not emotion."

-The overall strategy of practitioners of environmental doublespeak is to soothe the public's concern about environmental problems while they act quietly to implement changes that please political patrons and weaken environmental protection.
+The overall strategy of practitioners of environmental doublespeak is to soothe the public's concern about environmental problems while they quietly act to implement changes that please political patrons and weaken environmental protection.
 Here are a few additional phrases to beware of, either because they are meaningless without positive action to back them up or because they are code language designed to disguise true intent:

 - "we're committed to the environment"